Nitrogen triiodide (NI3) lewis dot structure, molecular geometry, hybridization, polarity

 The element which repeats least in the compound should be the central atom in the lewis diagram.
 So, in the case of NI3, the nitrogen atom is repeated only one time whereas the iodine atom repeats three times.

-Hence, put the nitrogen atom at central position whereas spread the three iodine atom around it.
+Hence, put the nitrogen atom in the central position and spread the three iodine atoms around it.

 3. Connect nitrogen and iodine atoms with a single bond

 Here, we will join together each iodine atom to the nitrogen central atom via a single bond.

 Now we need to know how many valence electrons we used in the above structure before moving to the next step.
 As we see in the above structure, there is three single bond used and one single bond made up of two valence electrons, hence, (3×2) = 6 valence electrons are used in the above structure from a total of 26 valence electrons for NI3 lewis structure.

 ∴ (26 – 6) = 20 valence electrons

 Now we are left with 20 valence electrons more.

 4. Placed remaining valence electrons starting from the outer atom first